 - The Official DVSA Guide to Hazard Perception DVD-ROM, with over 100 practice film clips and a voiceover

-- DVSA Learning Zone – the hazard perception module with voiceover will be available very soon.
+- DVSA Learning Zone – the hazard perception module is available now.

 Taking the theory test